-The Zomato app offers more varied services than OpenTable; its revenue model is also a bit more diverse.
+The Zomato app offers more varied services than OpenTable; consequently, its revenue model is also more diverse.

-If you’re aiming at an aggregator-type restaurant app similar to OpenTable, here’s an approximate list of the top features you’ll definitely need to implement.
+If you’re aiming to make a restaurant reservations app similar to OpenTable, which is an aggregator-type restaurant app, here’s an approximate list of the top features you’ll definitely need to implement.